karthik11135/carsus-proposal/carsus_dashboard.md

 The traditional way of getting insights from various atomic datasets is to run the scripts of carsus and look at the tables.
 Astrophysicsts and researchers spend time in creating their custom atomic files, comparing two atomic files etc. This manual process is time-consuming and can slow down research progress.

 The Project - CARSUS Dashboard aims to streamline this workflow by providing a web-based application that facilitates numerous use cases.
 By enabling web access to different datasets, the project reduces the effort required to interact with Carsus, making data analysis faster.
 Web access to various datasets will lessen the amount of time researchers have to deal with carsus to get insights.
-Built using Flask and Jinja2, the application offers multiple API endpoints that allow users to request and visualize insights about atomic data.
+Built using Flask and Jinja2, the application offers multiple API endpoints that allow users to request and visualize insights about atomic data in a nicely formatted way.

 Some of the features of the application include: